 The examples illustrate the two-step process outlined.
 First, it shows that parallelization is advantageous only with large collections.
 Otherwise, the question of whether to parallelize shouldn't even arise.
 Second, once multithreading proves to be advantageous, it demonstrates that grouping all operations into a single task is faster than parallelizing each operation individually.

-The strategy of parallelizing code at the highest possible level has significant implications for program design, particularly when the program will eventually be applied to multiple independent objects.
+The strategy of parallelizing code at the highest possible level has significant implications for program design.
+In particular, when the program will eventually be applied to multiple independent objects.
 It suggests a practical guideline: start with an implementation for a single object, without introducing parallelism.
 After thoroughly optimizing the single-case code, integrate parallel execution at the top level.
 The approach not only improves performance, but also simplifies the development by making debugging and testing more straightforward.

-A common application of this strategy arises in scientific simulations, where independent executions of the same model are required.
-In such scenarios, the most effective approach is to maintain a single-threaded implementation of the model, while launching multiple instances in parallel.
-This design ensures that each run remains efficient at the single-thread level and full resource utilization.
+A common application of this strategy arises in scientific simulations.
+In those cases, independent executions of the same model are required.
+Thus, the most effective approach is to maintain a single-threaded implementation of the model, eventually launching multiple instances in parallel.
+This design ensures that each run remains efficient at the single-thread level, while taking advantage of full resource utilization.

 Multithreading performance is heavily influenced by how evenly the computational workload is distributed across iterations.
-The @threads macro is highly effective when each iteration requires roughly equal processing time, as it spawns a task for every iteration.
-In contrast, scenarios with uneven computational effort can pose significant challenges.
-In such cases, may finish early and remain idle, while others continue processing heavier tasks.
+The @threads macro spawns a task for every iteration, making it highly effective when each iteration requires roughly equal processing time.
+In contrast, scenarios with uneven computational effort are more challenging.
+In such cases, some threads may finish early and remain idle, while others continue processing heavier tasks.
 This imbalance undermines parallel efficiency, substantially diminishing the performance gains of multithreading.

 To address this issue, we need greater control over how work is distributed among threads.
 This calls for the use of @spawn.